 Registration and Records

 A complete and official transcript is available from the Office of Records.
-Official transcripts cost $5.00 each and can be ordered by going to the National Student Clearinghouse website (https://mystudentcenter.org/).
-Requests not submitted through online ordering require an Official Transcript Form from the Records Office website and a student’s handwritten signature.
-Transcripts marked for pick up will not be released to anyone other than the student except by a signed, written authorization submitted to the Records Office.
-Photo identification is required for pick up.
-Unofficial transcripts are free and available through Workday as well as at the Office of Records.
+Official transcripts cost $5.00 each and can be ordered through the student/alumni portal or by going to the National Student Clearinghouse website (https://mystudentcenter.org/).
+Requests not submitted through online ordering require an Official Transcript form from the Records Office website and a student’s handwritten signature.
+Transcripts marked for pick up will not be released to anyone other than the student except by a signed, written authorization submitted to the Records Office; photo i.d. is required for pick up.
+Unofficial transcripts are free and available through the student portal as well as at the Office of Records.
 Expedited processing and mailing options may be available for an additional fee.

 Course Offerings and Class Schedules

-All course offerings are posted in Workday.
+All course offerings are posted on the university website.
 The university reserves the right to cancel any class with insufficient enrollment and make necessary changes in its schedule and programs.

 Course Numbering System